Engin-Boot/pong-stage-sanjeev-nnn/Stage0/settings.md

   Given the player has launched the game and is in settings

-  When the player chooses "change paddle size" option
+  When the player chooses "Paddle size" option

   Then the player is able to choose one from normal, small or big.

+### Scenario: Choose difficulty level

+  Given the player has launched the game and is in settings

+  When the player chooses "Difficulty level" option

+  Then the player is able to choose one from easy, medium or hard.